shaneavila/n-queens-problem/README.md

 # N Queens Puzzle

-Place n non-attacking queens on an nxn chessboard
+Place N non-attacking queens on an NxN chessboard

-Overview (Local Search)
+Overview (Uninformed Search)
 ---
 Local search demonstrates that modifying multiple states can be more practical than using a single initial state to search for solutions.
 Local search is used when the path to the solution isn't important.
 It can find solutions in large or infinite search spaces that are continuous.
 A local search algorithm is considered complete if it always finds a goal if one exists.

-Implementation
+Local Search Implementation
 ---
 - [Shotgun Hill Climbing](https://en.wikipedia.org/wiki/Hill_climbing#Variants "Random-Restart Hill Climbing")
 - [Genetic Algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm "Genetic Algorithm")